 If you don’t spend time on your education, you become static and apathetic in life.
 Not only that, you won’t be as prepared for when things change.
 Who’s to say your career or business will stay the same?
 Things change.
 Things come and go.
-So you should always be exposing yourself to new things so your knowledge base and skillsets improve.
+In order to stay ahead, you should be exposing yourself to new things so your knowledge base and skillsets improve.

 It’s also good for your brain to be in learning mode.
-Think of it like it’s exercise for your brain.
+Think of it like it’s an exercise for your brain.
+If you don’t use your learning skills, you could lose them.
 It is also a solid piece of personal development because it keeps you in the growth model.
-If every day you’re digesting new audiobooks, video courses, podcasts, etc, it keeps you in growth mode.
+If every day, you self-educate by digesting new audiobooks, video courses, podcasts, etc, it keeps you in growth mode.
 It is an important part of personal development.

 How to Maximize Your Self-Education

-Like I mentioned earlier, I find it amazing that we live in a day and age where we have so much content at our disposal on all kinds of platforms.
-Because of self-publishing, the number of books that are being written are at an all-time high.
+As I mentioned earlier, I find it amazing that we live in a day and age where we have so much content at our disposal on all kinds of platforms.
+Because of self-publishing, the number of books that are being written is at an all-time high.
 Everyone is sharing their knowledge with podcasts.
 And courses are going nuts, too.

 We live in a great age where experts can share their information with you.
-Just put in your earbuds and they can teach you what they know.
+If you want to learn, just put in your earbuds and they can teach you what they know.
 This wasn’t an option years ago and what was available was a lot more expensive.
-Now, you can get this for free or the cost of a cheap book.
+Now, you can get this for free or for the cost of a cheap book.

 1. Pick a Platform to Educate Yourself

-Like I said, there’s any number of ways you can get content.
-Here’s a few that I have used:
+Like I said, there are any number of practical ways you can get content.
+Here are a few that I have used: